Is Silk always better than Polyester? – Part 2

 I have a really well made Zara dress that despite what all the fashion and style blogs would like me to believe has actually lasted more than 10 wears.
 No, this is not a short, trendy piece.
 It is more of a basic silhouette which will always stay relevant.It is fully lined, in a work-appropriate style.
-For the amount I spent on it (less than $40) and the number of compliments I get when I wear it, I am starting to look at both Zara and Polyester in a new light.
-Yes, it won’t last me 4 years, but I see it lasting me at least 40 to 50 wears.
+For the amount I spent on it (less than $40) and the number of compliments I get when I wear it and the fact that I can wash it with my usual clothes, I started looking at Polyester in a new light.
+Yes, it may not last me 4 years, but I see it lasting me at least 40 to 50 wears.
 This comes to once a week, less than $1 per wear.

 As much as I’d like to believe that I am on my great path to minimalism, where once I find this perfect dress, I’d be all set and don’t need to look anymore, the reality is far from it.
 I like to shop once in a while.
 No, I am not an impulsive buyer, but come next year I would feel the urge to look around a bit and add something new to my closet.